 Skip to content

 Join us for the ‘Providers Thriving Together’ Wellness Conversations Series.
 These free virtual drop-in sessions provide a facilitated space to experience camaraderie and peer support in the service of activating our collective resilience.
-Each month, presenters—usually rural peers from around the province—will share practices, frameworks or ideas they’ve found useful.
+Four times a year, presenters—usually rural peers from around the province—will share practices, frameworks or ideas they’ve found useful.
 Sessions will prioritize time for exploring these themes in both small and large group conversations.

 When and where: